JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

 Where should I put the benchmarks input files?
 ==============================================

-The input files for the benchmarks do not reside in JADE repository.
+The input files for the benchmarks do not reside in the JADE repository.
 If your benchmark can be freely distributed please upload it to the the IAEA open-source repository `here <https://github.com/IAEA-NDS/open-benchmarks/tree/main/jade_open_benchmarks>`_.
 You will find more detailed instructions on where to position the files directly in the repository.